jcoreio/react-router-transition-switch/README.md

 This has several problems:
 1. All `<Switch>`es transition on every `location` change, even if:
-   a. only the last part of the URL changed and you only want the innermost nested `<Switch>` to transition
+   - only the last part of the URL changed and you only want the innermost nested `<Switch>` to transition
-   b. you have the same component for two different paths and don't want to transition that component
+   - you have the same component for two different paths and don't want to transition that component
-   c. you don't want to transition in some case for any other reason
+   - you don't want to transition in some case for any other reason
 2. You have to pass a `location` to the `<Switch>` for it to work

 `react-router-transition-switch` simplifies the above example to